BentoBoxEMG/crispy-couscous/README.md

 # BentoBox Firmware, a.k.a. crispy-couscous

-This repository contains the firmware developed for BentoBox.
+This repository contains the firmware developed for BentoBox